-Parkway Dentistry provides a comprehensive TMJ treatment and a rehabilitation plan for those suffering jaw problems related to temporomandibular joint dysfunction and other temporomandibular joint disorders.
+We provides comprehensive TMJ treatments and rehabilitation for those suffering jaw and neck problems caused by TMJ and TMD joint disorders.
 Our doctors are specialized at successfully treating progressive jaw problems or jaw injuries and will work with you to discover the causes and provide the best treatment option available.

 If you’re experiencing constant headaches and neck or jaw pain, pain when you chew, teeth grinding, a misaligned jaw, have a hard time swallowing, or your jaw makes clicking sounds when you bite down, you’re a candidate for a TMJ rehabilitation program.
 You should make an appointment with our office to speak to a TMJ specialist and arrange to have your jaw examined.
 If you’re experiencing jaw problems, it’s important to begin the process of getting some relief because TMJ issues do not go away on their own.
 Without treatment, they only get worse in time.

 TMD stands for temporomandibular disorders, and TMJ stands for temporomandibular joint dysfunction.
 Both these conditions cause people a lot of discomfort around their jaw function, but fortunately this disorder can be resolved through a bite therapy treatment plan.
 At Parkway Dentistry, one of our most important goals is to provide you with a complete and comprehensive examination that involves a thorough evaluation of how your jaw system works and what’s causing you to experience TMJ problems.

 Causes of Temporomandibular Joint Dysfunction